 None; this is for information only.
-The Land Use and Natural Resources Committee heard a presentation from city of West Sacramento planning staff and engaged in a dialogue about lessons the city has learned that may be applicable elsewhere in the region.
+The Land Use and Natural Resources Committee will hear a presentation from City of West Sacramento planning staff and is encouraged to ask questions and engage in a dialogue about lessons the city has learned that may be applicable elsewhere in the region.
 These local government presentations provide opportunity for committee members to take deep dives into specific examples of local implementation of the region's Metropolitan Transportation Plan/Sustainable Communities Strategy (MTP/SCS) and how SACOG and local agencies can partner through the Green Means Go program.